 Belfast City Council has a useful guide to the rules around residential extensions and alterations if you want to know more.

-How much does it cost to extend a house in Northern Ireland?
+How much does it cost to extend a house?

 The proverbial piece of string comes to mind.
 The honest answer is – it depends.